telekom/pubsub-horizon-spring-parent/README.md

   system.
 This is useful to identify the service in the tracing system.
 The actual component name in the trace is also marked in the span as tag `component`.
 All pubsub components use the value `horizon`.

+## Contributing

+We're committed to open source, so we welcome and encourage everyone to join its developer community and contribute, whether it's through code or feedback.
+By participating in this project, you agree to abide by its [Code of Conduct](./CODE_OF_CONDUCT.md) at all times.

 ## Code of Conduct